 Therefore, the more physical interactions between each step in the supply chain, the greater the distortion of information and requirements.
-These exaggerations can create artificial problems because the decisions at each stage are constantly second guessed or adjusted based upon incomplete
+These exaggerations can create artificial problems because the decisions at each stage are constantly second guessed or adjusted based upon incomplete information.
+These types of adjustments can create great variation throughout the supply chain when made simultaneously, or when a slight delay in one area has the effect of a greater delay in a later step.

 "Kanban is like the milkman.
 Mom didn't give the milkman a schedule.
 Mom didn't use MRP.
 She simply put the empties on the front steps and the milkman replenished them.
 That is the essence of a pull system"